 Tips for guide, porter (it is expected).

 Day 03Drive to Soti Khola (800m) 4×4 Jeep Drive from Kathmandu to Arughat to Soti Khola (710m).
-Early morning drive to Dhading Bensi, the district headquarter of Dhading and then to Aarughat along rough tracks.
-At Aarughat we take a jeep and drive to Soti Khola which is an ideal for fresh water bath.
+Early morning drive to Dhading Bensi, the district headquarter of Dhading, and then to Aarughat along rough tracks.
+At Aarughat we take a jeep and drive to Soti Khola which is ideal for the freshwater bath.
 Overnight stay at Soti Khola in a small village beside the river.

 Day 05Machha Khola to Jagat (1410m) Machha Khola to Jagat.
 We continue the trail along the river.
-Ascending and descending small elevations, the trail passes through Tharo Khola, Khorlabesi and and eventually reaches a hotspring - Tatopani.
+Ascending and descending small elevations, the trail passes through Tharo Khola, Khorlabesi, and eventually reaches a Hotspring - Tatopani.
 Traversing a ridge and crossing the Budhi Gandaki river, we reach Dovan.
 We gain elevation which brings changes in view and vegetation alike to reach Jagat.
 The forest walk could be a surprise meet with Langur Monkeys.
 Overnight stay at Jagat, a large Gurung village.

-Day 06Jagat to Deng (1800m) Jagat to Deng: The trail begins along a rocky ridge with emerging view of Sringi Himal.
+Day 06Jagat to Deng (1800m) The trail begins along a rocky ridge with an emerging view of Sringi Himal.
 We pass through Ghatta Khola and continue to Philim, a Gurung village.
-Before entering Nupri, we pass through farms growing maize, millet, potatoes and vegetables.
+Before entering Nupri, we pass through farms growing maize, millet, potatoes, and vegetables.
 Passing through an uninhabited gorge, and walking on the trails at the bank of Budhi Gandaki, we cross bamboo forests to the Deng river.
-Overnight stay at small Deng village beside the Deng river.
+Overnight stay at a small Deng village beside the Deng river.

-Day 09Lho Gham to Samagaon (3530m) Lho to Sama Gaon: We pass through gompas, Tibetan settlement and alpine scenery.
-After a short trek we reach Sama Gaon where we stop.
+Day 09Lho Gham to Samagaon (3530m) We pass through gompas, Tibetan settlement, and alpine scenery.
+After a short trek, we reach Sama Gaon where we stop.
 The retreat is both for rest as well as acclimatization.
 Its also a day to get acquainted with Sherpa culture and tradition.
 Set at the foot of the pastures, the village has a distinctive Tibetan architecture which ripens through the 500 years of settlement.
 Entrance gates to villages are common here, and you can also notice Chinese brandy on sale or see village women weaving wool into gowns.
-Hike up to a gompa above town or wander the streets of Sama Gaon.
+Hike up to a gompa above the town or wander the streets of Sama Gaon.
 Overnight stay at a mountain lodge.

 Day 10Samagaon (rest day) Trek to Manaslu Base Camp or Pungyen Gompa and Birendra Tal.Samagaon (rest day).
 Trek to Manaslu Base Camp or Pungyen Gompa and Birendra Tal.
 Descending to the Budhi Gandaki river and following it towards the north until we reach a bridge, we take a left and head to the Manaslu Base Camp.
 Pungyen Gompa is a 3-4 hours hiking and Birendra Tal is a 1 hour hiking, so both can be combined.

-Day 12Samdo to Larkya Phedi (4480m) Pass Samdo to Larkya Phedi (4480m).
-The walk throught ridges, crossing wooden bridges over Budi Gandaki continues.
+Day 12Samdo to Larkya Phedi (4480m) Pass The walkthrough ridges, crossing wooden bridges over Budi Gandaki continue.
 After crossing two streams, we come across the Larkya glacier after which a dramatic gorge is reached.
-Upon climbing to 4450 metres, we reach Larke Phedi where we take shelter in a Dharmashala.
+Upon climbing to 4450 meters, we reach Larke Phedi where we take shelter in a Dharmashala.
 The walk is short providing plenty of time for acclimatization.

-Day 13Larkya Phedi to Bimthang (3720m) – climb the Larkya La (5100m) Larkya Phedi to Bimthang (3720m).
-A short climb leads us to the north side of Larkya Glacier.
+Day 13Larkya Phedi to Bimthang (3720m) – climb the Larkya La (5100m) A short climb leads us to the north side of Larkya Glacier.
 The place provides great views of Cho Danda and Larkya Peak.
 The climb to the Larkya La (5100m) pass is gradual in the beginning but steepens towards the end.
 Stunning panorama of different ranges can be seen from the pass.
 A challenging day over the high Larkya La.
-The steep decent from here is strenuous, but its an equally rewarding experience.
+The steep descent from here is strenuous, but its an equally rewarding experience.
 Bimthang awaits the end of a tough day.
 Overnight at a tented camp.

-Day 14Bimthang to Tilje (2300m) Bimthang to Tilje (2300m): With outstanding views of Manaslu, Lamjung Himal, Himlung Himal and Cheo Himal with the inspiring forest and valley below, the descent from Bimthang crosses over high pasture land, Dudh Khola and rhododendron forest.
-Karche, 2785 metres is the highest cultivated land in the area which leads to a steep climb over a ridge.
+Day 14Bimthang to Tilje (2300m) With outstanding views of Manaslu, Lamjung Himal, Himlung Himal, and Cheo Himal with the inspiring forest and valley below, the descent from Bimthang crosses over high pasture land, Dudh Khola and rhododendron forest.
+Karcher, 2785 meters is the highest cultivated land in the area which leads to a steep climb over a ridge.
 The village of Gho is a rest option though better lodges are available at Tilje.

-Day 15Tilje – Chamche (1410m) Tilje to Chamche (1410m): After crossing a ridge and a stone paved trail, we pass throught a beautiful village.
+Day 15Tilje – Chamche (1410m) After crossing a bridge and a stone-paved trail, we pass through a beautiful village.
 Tibetan settlement can be seen along the way.
 We descend into the Marsygandi Valley and from Dharapani, meet up with the classic Annapurna trail.
 Walking across Karte village and crossing the Marshyangdi Khola, mani lined walls welcome us to the village of Tal and further move to Chamche.
 Overnight stay at Chamche.